 The chapter comprises seven sections (Figure 1.3).
 Section 1.2 describes the present state of Earth’s climate, in the context of reconstructed and observed long-term changes and variations caused by natural and anthropogenic factors.
-It also provides context for the present assessment by describing recent changes in international climate change governance and fundamental scientific values.
+It also provides context for the present Assessment by describing recent changes in international climate change governance and fundamental scientific values.
 The evolution of knowledge about climate change and the development of earlier IPCC assessments are presented in Section 1.3.
-Approaches, methods, and key concepts of this assessment are introduced in Section 1.4.
-New developments in observing networks, reanalyses, modelling capabilities and techniques since the AR5 are discussed in Section 1.5.
-The three main ‘dimensions of integration’ across Working Groups in the AR6, i.e. emission scenarios, global warming levels and cumulative carbon emissions, are described in Section 1.6.
+Approaches, methods and key concepts of this Assessment are introduced in Section 1.4.
+New developments in observing networks, reanalyses, modelling capabilities and techniques since AR5 are discussed in Section 1.5.
+The three main ‘dimensions of integration’ across Working Groups in AR6, that is, emission scenarios, global warming levels and cumulative carbon emissions, are described in Section 1.6.
 The Chapter closes with a discussion of opportunities and gaps in knowledge integration in Section 1.7.

 [START FIGURE 1.3 HERE]